 Erin K. Poppler is a trial attorney specializing in environmental litigation.
 She counsels and advocates for individual, corporate, industrial, and municipal clients involved in litigation, enforcement actions, regulatory proceedings, compliance and permitting issues, and transactional disputes.

-Erin is a trial attorney specializing in environmental litigation.
-She counsels and advocates for individual, corporate, industrial, and municipal clients involved in litigation, regulatory compliance, and transactional issues.
-Erin's diverse litigation practice enables her to meet her client’s multifaceted legal needs.
-Her environmental law expertise, including handling matters arising under the Comprehensive Environmental Response, Compensation, and Liability Act (“CERCLA”), Resource Conservation and Recovery Act, Clean Air Act, Clean Water Act, and Proposition 65, is complemented by her experience in toxic tort, business, and product liability law.
-She was recognized by Super Lawyers as a Rising Star for Environmental Litigation in 2018 and 2019.
+By taking the time to understand each client’s needs, set of circumstances, and business, Erin develops customized and innovative approaches to every matter she handles.
+Her environmental law expertise, including matters arising under the Comprehensive Environmental Response, Compensation, and Liability Act (“CERCLA”), Resource Conservation and Recovery Act, Clean Air Act, Clean Water Act, and Proposition 65, is complemented by her experience in toxic tort, business, and product liability law.
+She is a member of the Federation of Defense & Corporate Counsel, and was recognized by Super Lawyers as a Rising Star for Environmental Litigation in 2018 and 2019.